How to Get Permanent Residency in Germany Through Marriage? A Complete Guide for German PR

 Step 5: Decision for PR

-After reviewing your application and conducting any necessary checks, the immigration authorities will make a decision on your permanent residency application.
+After reviewing your application and conducting any necessary checks, the immigration authorities will decide on your permanent residency application.
 If approved, you will be issued a permanent residence permit (Niederlassungserlaubnis) for an indefinite period.

 Frequently Asked Questions